SchlenkR/applied_fsharp_challenge/artikel/11 - Appendix.md

 </hint>

-Since we can do serial and parallel composition and we have a way for blocks to keep local state, there is a thing missing: Make a past value from inside of a computation available in the next cycle.
+Since we can do serial and parallel composition and we have a way for blocks to keep local state, one thing is missing: making a past value from inside of a computation available in the next cycle.

 Here is a block diagram explaining this:

 // TODO: Blockschaltbild Feedback

-Achieving this with the `block { ... }` syntax is not an easy way.
+Achieving this with the `block { ... }` syntax is not easy.
 Although we could emit a result at the end of the computation, there would be no direct way of accessing it as state in the next cycle.
 The state that is collected inside the `block { ... }` is not accessible to the user.

-But there is a solution: Feedback!
+But there is a solution: feedback!

 ```fsharp
 type Fbd<'fbdValue, 'value> = { feedback: 'fbdValue; out: 'value }